The Vacuum Tube

 When early, first generation computers started being developed in the 1940's it was an obvious choice to use Vacuum Tubes to perform their logical calculations, and some models would also use vacuum tubes as a way to store computer memory.
 The first general purpose computer to use vacuum tubes, the "ENIAC" developed by the US army in 1946, contained an amazing 17,500 vacuum tubes!

-Vacuum tubes would be used extensively up until the Mid 1950's when they started to become replaced by Discrete Transistors.
+Vacuum tubes would be used extensively in computers up until the Mid 1950's when they started to become replaced by Discrete Transistors.
 In 1954, Bell Labs built the first computer that didn't use vacuum tubes, the transistorized "TRADIC" computer for the U.S. Air Force.

 Early Vacuum Tube Computers: